rzellem/EXOTIC/examples/nbody/README.md

 ![](ttv_prior.png)

 The example code has recently been refactored from [Nbody-AI](https://github.com/pearsonkyle/Nbody-ai) and is still in development.
-Some retrievals not work entirely... please be paitent and report any issues to our slack.
+Some retrievals may not work entirely... please be paitent and report any issues to our slack.

 If you make use of this code please cite: